the1lab/1lab/src/Cat/Displayed/Cartesian/Joint.lagda.md

 Jointly cartesian families over empty types act more like codiscrete objects than pullbacks, as the space of maps into the shared domain of the family is unique for any $v : \cE{B}(X, A)$ and $X' \liesover X$.
-In the displayed category of topological spaces, such maps are precisely the discrete spaces.
+In the displayed category of topological spaces, such maps are precisely the codiscrete spaces.

 ```agda
 empty-jointly-cartesian→codiscrete